gchurch/ASP.NET-eShop/README.md

 ## React Front-end

-I created a similar SPA front-end to the Angular app using React.
+I have created another SPA front end, this time using React.
+This is similar to the Angular app and uses the same back-end API.
 The code for this is in the Web.React project.

 The React app is deployed on Azure here: https://webreact20210218165252.azurewebsites.net/products